(* As we note every year, this might be more like a Patrick Ewing guarantee than a Joe Namath guarantee.)

-A perfect Final Four is nice to have for your pool, but not essential.
-Over the past eight years only a fraction of people (0.25 percent) have gone 4-for-4 and that was even lower last year (0.1 percent).
-You’re much more likely (23 percent over the past three years) to get two right, preferably the same two teams that will face one another in the championship game.
+A perfect Final Four is nice to have, but not essential.
+Less than half a percent of people that have filled out a bracket in the past six years have gone 4-for-4.
+You’re much more likely to get two right, preferably the same two teams that will be up against one another in the title game.

 Virginia has the best chance to make the Final Four, appearing 52 percent of the time as the representative of the South.
 Purdue and North Carolina are next, followed by Michigan State and Duke.

 The most important pick in any bracket is the national champion.
 In most scoring systems, choosing the correct national champion is worth the same number of points as going 32-for-32 in the first round, and, according to data from the past seven years of the official bracket game of the NCAA tournament, every one of the past seven winners had the participants and winner of the national championship game right.
 Luckily, winnowing down the 68 teams in the tournament to a select few who should be the national champion is relatively easy.